 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”
 Mark Twain

-Blue water experience include yacht deliveries multiple deliveries of yachts from the BVI’s and the Bahamas to New York City.
+Blue water experience include yacht multiple deliveries of yachts from the BVI’s and the Bahamas to New York City.
 These deliveries are non-stop, thousands of miles.
-We crossed parts of the Bermuda Triangle, and during most of the delivery were over 200 miles offshore.
+We crossed parts of the Bermuda Triangle, rounded Cape Hatteras, sailed in Hurricanes and during most of the deliveries were over 200 to 300 miles offshore, once over 600 miles offshore.
 The delivery of Black Diamond a 40 foot Jeanneau racer/cruiser has been delivered to New York City and then offshore to Florida and the Bahamas from Toronto, Canada.
 This delivery from NYC to Florida was completed 100 miles offshore, for a distance of over a 1000 miles non-stop to Jacksonville, Florida.
 Completed in what might be a cruisers record of 5 days 3 hours non-stop offshore.
-This fall my family and I added another 500 miles of sailing throughout much of the Bahamas.
+In 2008/09 my family and I added another 500 miles of sailing throughout much of the Bahamas.
 Spending months aboard Black Diamond sailing the Abacos, Nassau and the Exumas.
 I then sailed the boat back to New York, completely offshore, entered a few races along the way, and back to Toronto through the Hudson River and Erie Canal.
 During the 2009 season, we sailed Black Diamond off the dock 148 different days out of 365, winning the Vacant Dock award the second year in a row.